khaledh/khaledh.github.io/docs/osdev/06-bootloader-p2.md

 ![Catching Exceptions 2](catching-exceptions-2.png)

 Much better!
 We just have to keep in mind that stack traces are available only in debug builds (which is the default).
 If we compile in release mode, we won't see the stack trace.

-This is great!
+But this is great!
 We now have a way to print to the screen and catch and display unhandled exceptions (so we're not flying blind).

-In the next section, we'll start loading a simple kernel from the filesystem.
+The next logical step is to load our kernel from disk, but we don't have a kernel yet.
+So we'll take a short break from the bootloader and start working on the kernel in the next section.